 New Britain Herald Dec.
 5. 2018 Wednesday News Articles

-Simon Yun started making ComfoHandling nail clippers after noticing that normal clippers could be slippery and messy.
+In 2015, Simon Yun started making ComfortHandling nail clippers after noticing that normal clippers could be slippery and messy.

 Yun shared a social media Thanksgiving message thanking veterans for their service.

-“Many thanks to America and the opportunities this country has offered my family to live well", “Special Thanksgiving to all of the American Korean War Veterans whose tremendous devotion and sacrifice saved my native country Korea and allowed the freedom to reign in our land.
-In this spirit of Thanksgiving, we wish to honor America’s veterans through the donations of LoaFis.”
+“Many thanks to America and the opportunities this country has offered my family to flourish,” Yun wrote.
+“Special Thanksgiving to all of the American Korean War Veterans whose tremendous devotion and sacrifice saved my native country Korea and allowed freedom to reign in our land.
+In this spirit of Thanksgiving we wish to honor America’s veterans through the donations of LoaFis.”

-Yun is in the process of preparing legal documents so he can try to get his clippers sold at Walmart and Target, CVS, Walgreens, Bed Bath & Beyond etc.
+Yun is in the process of preparing legal documents so he can try to get his clippers sold at Walmart and Target.

 He also wants to bring the product to the ABC reality show “Shark Tank” for additional exposure.